ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/date adjustment/Date adjustment Methodological Spec.md

 ## 3.0 Summary

-To generate summary and headline statistics for a reporting period is important to ensure that data reported are on a consistent basis referencing the same period.
+To generate summary and headline statistics for a reporting period it is important to ensure that data reported are on a consistent basis referencing the same period.
 However, sometimes it is not possible for data to be reported for the exact period of time required, e.g. monthly, quarterly, yearly.
 The responder may specify different start and end